 4. Q: I have been using herbs to prevent miscarriage, should I stop them suddenly or wean off of them?

 A: Contact an herbalist, naturopathic doctor or midwife trained in herbal medicine and ask them for guidance.
-Hopefully you are already working with a natural healthcare practitioner who is suggesting herbs that are safe for pregnancy, at the proper dosage and length of time for use.
-Never stop them suddenly, again weaning off over time is best.
+Hopefully you are already working with a natural healthcare practitioner who is suggesting herbs that are safe for pregnancy, the proper dosage to take them, and the length of time for use.
+Never stop them suddenly; again, weaning off over time is best.
 The general approach is to continue your herbal miscarriage prevention protocol until at least 2 weeks past the last weeks’ gestation of the previous miscarriage (if the previous miscarriage occurred at 8 weeks, continue the formula until at least 10 weeks).
 Remember, it is extremely important to work with an herbal practitioner, someone who can monitor your herbal program.

 5. Q: I have been using natural progesterone cream to prevent miscarriage and I am nearing my 20th week.
 Should I just stop using the cream one day, or wean off slowly?